New York State Taxes For Small Businesses: An Overview

 Quarterly payments

-Similar to the quarterly payments you make to the IRS, individuals and business entities must make estimated tax payments if you expect to owe $300 or more in New York State taxes this year.
+Similar to the quarterly estimated tax payments you make to the IRS, individuals and business entities must make estimated tax payments if you expect to owe $300 or more in New York State taxes this year.

 For individuals, if you expect to owe $300 or more, your 2022 quarterly New York State income tax estimates are due on the following dates: